DhruvGupta130/TaskManagementSystem/README.md

     docker run --name postgres-container -e POSTGRES_USER=youruser -e POSTGRES_PASSWORD=yourpassword -e POSTGRES_DB=taskdb -p 5432:5432 -d postgres
 ```

+## 🤝 Contributing

+We welcome contributions!
+Please read the [CONTRIBUTING.md](CONTRIBUTING.md) for guidelines on how to get involved.
+1. Fork the repository.
+2. Make your changes.
+3. Submit a pull request.

 ## 📄 License
 This project is licensed under the MIT License.